glb400/Dissertation-Experiments/README.md

 Questions
 ---------
-For questions on the simulations, please contact guyrBurns@outlook.com.
+For questions on the simulations, please contact guyr@lamda.nju.edu.cn.